Mutual fund

 Open-end funds are purchased from or sold to the issuer at the net asset value of each share as of the close of the trading day in which the order was placed, as long as the order was placed within a specified period before the close of trading.
 They can be traded directly with the issuer.

 Mutual funds have advantages and disadvantages compared to direct investing in individual securities.
 The advantages of mutual funds include economies of scale, diversification, liquidity, and professional management.
-However, these come with mutual fund fees and expenses.
+As with other types of investment, investing in mutual funds involves various fees and expenses.

-Mutual funds are regulated by governmental bodies and are required to publish information including performance, comparison of performance to benchmarks, fees charged, and securities held.
-A single mutual fund may have several share classes by which larger investors pay lower fees.
+Mutual funds are regulated by governmental bodies and are required to publish information including performance, comparisons of performance to benchmarks, fees charged, and securities held.
+A single mutual fund may have several share classes, for which larger investors pay lower fees.

-Hedge funds and exchange-traded funds are not mutual funds, and each is targeted at different investors, with hedge funds being available only to high net worth individuals.
+Hedge funds and exchange-traded funds are not typically referred to as mutual funds, and each is targeted at different investors, with hedge funds being available only to high-net-worth individuals.

 Market size

-At the end of 2020, open-end mutual fund assets worldwide were $63.1 trillion.
+At the end of 2023, open-end mutual fund assets worldwide were $69.0 trillion.
 The countries with the largest mutual fund industries are: